 polarization techniques

-This application note describes short polarized light, delay, and some of the tools used to manipulate the polarization state of light.
-Also included are descriptions of component combinations that represent common light manipulation tools such as optical isolators, light attenuators, polarization rotators, and variable beamsplitters.
+This application note briefly describes polarized light, delay, and some of the tools used to manipulate the polarization state of light.
+Also included are descriptions of combinations of components that represent common light manipulation tools such as optical isolators, light attenuators, polarization rotators, and variable beam splitters.

 light polarization

 Where c is the speed of light.
-Visible light, for example, has wavelengths from 400 to 750 nm.
+Visible light, for example, has wavelengths of 400 to 750 nm.

-An important property of optical waves is their polarization state.
-A vertically polarized wave is one in which the electric field is only along the z-axis when the wave is propagating along the y-axis (Figure 1A).
-Similarly, a horizontally polarized wave is one in which the electric field is only along the x-axis.
-Any polarization state propagating along the y-axis can be superimposed on vertically and horizontally polarized waves with a certain relative phase.
-The amplitude of the two components is determined by projections of the direction of polarization along the vertical or horizontal axis.
+An important property of optical waves is their state of polarization.
+A vertically polarized wave is a wave in which the electric field is only along the z-axis as the wave propagates along the y-axis (Figure 1A).
+Similarly, a horizontally polarized wave is one in which the electric field lies only along the x-axis.
+Each polarization state propagating along the y-axis can be superimposed on vertically and horizontally polarized waves with a specific relative phase.
+The amplitude of the two components is determined by projections of the polarization direction along the vertical or horizontal axis.
 For example, light polarized at 45° to the xz plane is the same in amplitude and phase for both vertically and horizontally polarized light (Figure 1B).

-Figure A - Linear light in the vertical direction
+Figure A – Linear light in vertical direction

 Figure B - Linearly polarized light at 45 degrees